High-capacity magazine ban: Canada

-With the passage of Bill C-17 in 1993 under Prime Minister Kim Campbell (in response to the 1989 Ecole Polytechnique Massacre), magazines designed for use in semi-automatic centrefire rifles and semi-automatic shotguns became limited to five rounds, and magazines designed for use in handguns are limited to 10 rounds.
+In Canada, magazines designed for use in semi-automatic centrefire rifles and semi-automatic shotguns are limited to 5 rounds, and magazines designed for use in handguns are limited to 10 rounds.
 Magazines designed for use in semi-automatic rimfire rifles, as well as manually operated long guns, are exempt from the magazine capacity restrictions.

-In recent years, there has been a growing trend of ways to legally work around the magazine capacity restrictions.
-Numerous semi-automatic centrefire rifles also happen to accept handgun magazines, thereby legally increasing magazine capacity.
-Numerous rifle and handgun magazines designed for a particular caliber also happen to fit an over-the-limit number of smaller caliber rounds, also legally increasing magazine capacity.

 Russia

-In Russia, all magazines for use with any type of firearm are limited to no more than 10 rounds.
+In Russia, all magazines for use with any type of firearm except sport handguns and award weapon are limited to no more than 10 rounds.

 United Kingdom

 There are no capacity restrictions on detachable magazines in the United Kingdom.

-Rifles & Pistols

-High-capacity magazines may be used in any legal rifle or long-barrelled pistol.
-However, magazines larger than 10-25rounds are rare outside of specific target events such as mini-rifle and Practical shooting matches.

-The topic is somewhat academic as semi-automatic rifles (other than in .22-caliber rimfire) and the majority of handguns are prohibited in Great Britain.
-Most legally-available firearms are unsuited to high capacities (e.g. repeating bolt-action rifles).

-Pistols may be legally held in Northern Ireland, and there is no restriction on magazine capacity.

-Shotguns

-Since January 1989 any shotgun with a detachable magazine, or a non-detachable magazine capable of holding more than two cartridges is classed as a Section 1 firearm and must be held on a Firearm Certificate, which is subject to more stringent requirements than "normal" Section 2 shotguns held on a Shotgun Certificate.
+However, since January 1989, any shotgun with a detachable magazine, or a non-detachable magazine capable of holding more than two cartridges is classed as a Section 1 firearm and must be held on a firearm certificate, which is subject to more stringent requirements than "normal" section 2 shotguns held on a shotgun certificate.
 Section 2 shotguns include break-barrel guns with no magazine, as well as repeating and semi-automatic guns with fixed two-round magazines.
 When the 1988 Act was introduced, many guns with larger (often tubular magazines) were brought into compliance by crimping the magazine.